Particle production by a relativistic semitransparent mirror of finite size and thickness: Introduction

+The correspondence can be easily seen from Figs.~\ref{fig:1}$-$\ref{fig:2b}.
+Since in the true gravitational collapse scenario, the coordinate origin $(r=0)$ acts effectively as a perfectly reflecting point mirror, conventional moving mirror literature only cares about the right portion of Figs.~\ref{fig:2a} and \ref{fig:2b} and perfectly reflecting boundary condition is imposed on the real mirror itself, which are sufficient to reproduce exactly the same Hawking radiation spectrum.
+Nonetheless, in laboratory, a real mirror cannot be a perfect reflector.
+Instead, mirrors are always constructed with finite reflectivities.
+In this respect, scalar fields may leak through the mirror to the left(right) portion in Figs.~\ref{fig:2a} and \ref{fig:2b} from the mirror's right(left).
+Although, in this case, the mirror is no longer a perfect reflector, it now acts like an analog wormhole bridging a gravitational collapse spacetime (mirror's right-hand side) and a flat spacetime (mirror's left-hand side).

-For immediate clariness, the essential comparisons between the moving mirror and black hole scenarios can be found in Table~\ref{T1}.
-In the table, Schwazschild spacetime is used as an example for the black hole scenario, in which $v_0$ is the collapsing null shell's trajectory, $h(u_{\text{Min}},v_0)=h(r)=1-2M/r$ is the metric component, and $f(u_{\text{Min}},v_0)=u_{\text{Sch}}$ is the ray-tracing function which determines the matching of the Minkowski and Schwazschild coordinates.
+Comparisons between the conventional moving mirror and black hole scenarios are summarized in Table~\ref{T1}.
+In the table, Schwazschild spacetime is used as an example for the black hole scenario, in which $v_0$ is the collapsing null shell's trajectory, $h(u_{\text{Min}},v_0)=h(r)=1-2M/r$ is the metric component, $M$ is the black hole mass, and $f(u_{\text{Min}},v_0)=u_{\text{Sch}}$ is the ray-tracing function which determines the matching of the Minkowski and Schwazschild coordinates.
 In the moving mirror scenario, $v_0$, $h$, and $u=f(\tilde{u})$ are the corresponding analogs.
-In addition, note that the plane wave mode that is positive frequency at both $\mathcal{I}^{-}$ and $\mathcal{I}^{+}$ in the comoving frame is in fact a positive-frequency plane wave mode at $\mathcal{I}^{-}$ in the lab frame, which together with the positive-frequency plane wave mode at $\mathcal{I}^{+}$ in the lab frame formulates an \textit{in-out} quantum field theory problem in the lab frame.
+In addition, note that the plane wave mode that is positive frequency at both null infinities $\mathcal{I}^{-}$ and $\mathcal{I}^{+}$ in the accelerated frame is in fact a positive-frequency plane wave mode at $\mathcal{I}^{-}$ in the lab frame, which together with the positive-frequency plane wave mode at $\mathcal{I}^{+}$ in the lab frame formulates an \textit{in-out} quantum field theory problem in the lab frame.
 The procedures involved in both scenarios are also illustrated in Fig.~\ref{fig:triangular relation}.
-In the moving mirror scenario, one begins with a given ray-tracing function.
-One may then use the ray-tracing function to deduce the transformation law between the lab and comoving frames or the metric for an analog curved spacetime.
-In the black hole scenario, one begins with the metric matching instead and deduce the transformation law and ray-tracing function.

 In addition to the analogy of moving mirror model with black hole physics, treating the mirror as a quantum channel that transmits classical and quantum information has been studied in Ref.~\cite{Gianfelici2017} for a perfectly reflecting mirror and in Ref.~\cite{Good2021qc} for a partially reflecting mirror in (1+1)D flat spacetime.